International Actuarial Association: Governance

 The Council elects an Executive Committee to coordinate activities and operations, and propose strategies, budgets, membership fees and Council meeting venues.
-The President chairs the Executive Committee, which comprises the Officers and the chairpersons of the Committees and Sections.
+The President chairs the Executive Committee, which comprises the Officers and 8 elected at-large members.

 Member associations

-Currently, the IAA has 74 full member associations, 26 associate member associations, six partners organisations and 4 patrons.
+Currently, the IAA has 73 full member associations, 27 associate member associations, six partners organisations and 3 patrons.
 All individual actuaries can elect to join any section of the IAA, which currently are ASTIN, AFIR-ERM, IACA, IAAHS, IAALS and PBSS by paying the required contribution.